-What you’ll love about this recipe is that it tastes delicious on its own or alongside an Irish-inspired entree like this recipe for Fried Cabbage with Sausage and Potatoes.
+What you’ll love about this recipe is that it tastes delicious on its own or alongside an Irish-inspired entree like this recipe for Cabbage Sausage and Potato Soup.

 So what are you waiting for?
 Give this Herbed Irish Soda Bread recipe a try.
 You won’t be disappointed.
 Enjoy!

 For more delicious bread and muffin recipes like this Irish Herbed Soda Bread, be sure to check out Wisconsin Homemaker’s Recipe Section.